 Chocolate Covered Strawberry Cupcakes are a mouth-watering mashup between cupcake and everyone’s favorite chocolate covered strawberries.
 A perfectly tender, rich homemade chocolate cupcake topped with a strawberry buttercream frosting naturally flavored and colored with strawberries, then a beautiful ripe strawberry dipped in semi-sweet chocolate.

-- How to Make Chocolate Covered Strawberry Cupcakes
+Easy Chocolate Covered Strawberry Cupcakes

 Chocolate covered strawberries are easily one of my favorite desserts!
 With that in mind, we decided to make Chocolate Dipped Strawberry Cupcakes.
 Making chocolate cupcakes from scratch is easier than you might think.
 And the frosting was so simple to make and really amazing with the flavor from freeze-dried real strawberries.